You have no items in your shopping cart.

-Feeling the urgent need to snack yourself healthy this spring?
 Ever found yourself exclaiming, “Ugh, I’m so full!” after a meal, only to find yourself reaching for those unhealthy snacks an hour later?
 Hmm?
 Chances are, that meal wasn’t as filling as you thought, especially if it consisted of hollow carbs, fats and refined sugars.

-This spring, we are focusing on ways to eat smaller, more frequent meals throughout the day.
+In this blog we are focusing on ways to eat smaller, more frequent meals throughout the day.
 These smaller meals and snacks are nutrient-dense and are better suited to your on-the-go lifestyle.

 Satiety refers to that feeling of fullness or loss of appetite that comes straight after eating.